Stephen Nash

 About me

 • I am a statistician working in the Department of Medical Epidemiology and Biostatistics (MEB).
 I specialise in clinical trial design, and also enjoy coding in Stata and teaching.
 I graduated with an MSc in Medical Statistics from the London School of Hygiene and Tropical Medicine in 2013.
 Since then I have worked at King's College London (Institute of Psychology), University College London (CRUK Cancer Trials Centre) and, from 2015-2020, in the International Statistics and Epidemiology group at LSHTM.
 I have also held short-term posts at the University of Oxford (The Jenner Institute) and as an education specialist at LSHTM during the Covid pandemic.
-I joined MEB at Karolina Institutet in March 2023, and work in the Applied Biostatistics group.
+I joined MEB at Karolinska Institutet in March 2023, and work in the Applied Biostatistics group.

 Research